Clemapfel/mousetrap/docs/04_widgets.md

 Only the latter of which needs explanation, as we recognize `value_changed` from `Adjustment`.

 When the user reaches one end of the `SpinButton`s range, which, for a range of `[0, 2]` would be either the value `0` or `2`, if the user attempts to increase or decrease the value further, nothing will happen.
-However, if we set `SpinButton::set_can_wrap` to `true`, the value will wrap all the way around.
-For example, trying to increase the value while it is `2`, the value will jump to `0`, and vice versa.
+However, if we set `SpinButton::set_can_wrap` to `true`, the value will wrap around to the opposite side of the range.
+For example, trying to increase the value while it is `2`, it would jump to `0`, and vice-versa.

 ---